Jabrakadabra/The-Compleat-Angular/Angular4 Notes.md

     d.  **componentName.component.ts**: Note that this file will contain the *OnInit* lifecycle hook.

-    In addition, it will modify the app.module folder to contain the created component.
+    In addition, it will modify the *app.module* folder to contain the created component.

-2. Somr options in using the component creation command are:
+2. Some options in using the component creation command are:

     a.  ==--flat== keeps angular from creating a new level of folder,